 - salt and pepper to taste

-Preheat oven to 450F.
-Toss eggplant with 1 tbsp olive oil, season with salt and pepper to taste.
+- Preheat oven to 450F.
+Toss eggplant with 1 tablespoon olive oil, season with salt and pepper to taste.
 Roast for 15 mins, shaking the pan periodically

 so eggplant browns nicely.
 Set aside to cool.